 Please respect copyright.
 If it is not yours, don’t use it.
 It is very simple.
 It is that person’s choice to share his or her material with the world, not yours.
 Before posting someone else’s work, please check with the owner first.

 Don’t cite or reference clients, partners or suppliers without their approval.
 When you do make a reference, where possible, link back to the source.

 Be aware that others will associate you with your employer when you identify yourself as such.
-Please ensure that your Facebook, LinkedIn or Twitter profile and related content is consistent with how you wish to present yourself with clients and colleagues.
+Please ensure that your LinkedIn or profile and related content is consistent with how you wish to present yourself with clients and colleagues.